First steps after getting a job offer in Berlin and Germany

 Health insurance

 Whether or not you are one of those people who claim to never get sick, to work in Germany you need to sign up for a health insurance.
 There are multiple German health insurance companies or Krankenkassen.
 Generally public corporations.
-The 2 bigger ones, TK and GEK have English documents and information available online.
+Two of the biggest ones, TK and Barmer have English documents and information available online.

 Here's a video explaining how the German healthcare system works.